N0rz3/SpyScraper/README.md

 # **SpyScraper is an osint tool made for scraping various website information**

 # **😇 Abouts SpyScraper**

 **SpyScraper is an osint tool allowing to recover various public information on a website.**

+## 🤾 Functioning:

+SpyScraper allows to scrape different information on websites thanks to regular expressions, tag scraping in the html content of the site and the **whois** module

+And also the **whois** module for everything:
+- servers
+- dates

 **Features of script**
 - fully async